 What is stress?
 Stress is a usual reaction of a human body towards a disturbing stimulus or a threat.
 A stressful situation habitually causes certain hormones to rush through the entire body such as adrenaline or cortisol triggered by a fight or flight response.
 In a fight or flight situation, the body prepares us to either deal with the stressful situation or run away from it.
-Racing heartbeat, tightened muscles, high blood pressure, quick breath and sharpened senses as a result of the threatening situation usually enhance an individual’s focus and speed up their reaction time.
+A racing heartbeat, tightened muscles, high blood pressure, quick breath, and sharpened senses as a result of the threatening situation usually enhance an individual’s focus and speed up their reaction time.

 Stress is caused by a number of reasons that include:

 - Relationship issues

 All these factors can cause either acute or chronic stress.
 Acute stress is the milder form of stress that every individual feels from time to time and which helps they active, alert and meet deadlines.
 Chronic stress, on the other hand, is long lasting and can cause harmful effects on a person’s life if not dealt with properly.